nhsx/il-magic-scanner/README.md

 With that in place, I hooked a red, a yellow, and a green LED up to the PDA9695 board to give me some feedback channels.

+There was the option here to design a custom PCB to hold both the PCA9685 controller and the LEDs.
+That might be suitable for a future iteration, but for now the LEDs are hand-soldered through-hole components on prototype board.
+As and when we produce any more of these, I can revisit that.

 In terms of the software side, as with the keyboard support it made sense to bundle up the thing driving the LEDs up separately to the